 - have expertise on gender, race, sexuality, and class relations, which are areas for which there is growing demand in a number of fields and professions

-Graduates with Women’s Studies degrees across the country have gone on to careers in education, health and social services, public service, philanthropy, business and industry, and media, among other things.
+Gender & Sexuality Studies degrees across the country have gone on to careers in education, health and social services, public service, philanthropy, business and industry, and media, among other things.
 They work for government agencies, corporations, non-profit organizations, hospitals, universities, newspapers, and consultancy firms.